 Gran Via station is almost as old as the Gran Via thoroughfare that connects Calle Alcala with Plaza de España and whose construction began in 1910 but wouldn’t be finished until 1929.
 The station was inaugurated on 17 October 1919 as one of the eight original Metro Madrid stops.

 Think about this: From eight stations, Metro Madrid has now grown to 300 stations of twelve Metro Lines and is one of the largest metropolitan networks in Europe.

 Like the thoroughfare for which it is named, the Gran Via station has undergone name changes.
 In the beginning, both the subway station and the thoroughfare were called Gran Via.
 However, during the Franco regime (1939-1975), the dictator changed the name to Jose Antonio in honor of Jose Antonio Primo de Rivera (April 1903-November 1936), founder of the fascist Falange Española (Spanish Phalanx) party which was active in 1933 and 1934.

 Primo de Rivera was accused of conspiracy and military rebellion against the Government of the Second Spanish Republic, was sentenced to death and was executed during the first months of the Civil War (1936-1939).
-Francoist Spain made him out to be a martyr and the Metro station and the thoroughfare carried his name until 1984 when the first democratically elected mayor of post-Franco Madrid, the socialist Enrique Tierno Galvan (mayor between 1979 and 1986), renamed the thoroughfare Gran Via.
+Francoist Spain made him out as a martyr and the Metro station and the thoroughfare carried his name until 1984 when the first democratically elected mayor of post-Franco Madrid, the socialist Enrique Tierno Galvan (mayor between 1979 and 1986), renamed the thoroughfare Gran Via.
 Thus, too, the Metro station regained its old name.

 Your alternatives to the Gran Via: the nearest Metro stations to the Gran Via, on Line 1, are Tribunal and Sol; Chueca and Callao on Line 5.